 There are a number of reasons to admire this ancient oil that has much therapeutic value.
 Here are just a few of its desirable characteristics.

 Wound Healing and Infection Prevention: Frankincense has powerful antiseptic properties that help speed up wound, healing including burns, scrapes and cuts.
 It also helps to keep infection at bay.
-Put a few drops of lavender oil on the wound followed by a few drops of frankincense for rapid healing.
+Put a few drops of lavender oil diluted in a carrier oil on the wound followed by a few drops of diluted frankincense for rapid healing.

 Inflammation Buster: Researchers at Cardiff University found that frankincense inhibits the formation of inflammatory molecules and helps prevent the breakdown of cartilage tissue that can cause arthritis and rheumatoid arthritis.
 Mix a few drops in a carrier salve and rub into your hands for relief.